x

 It is the most common sexually transmitted infection in the UK.

-Chlamydia can thrive in various parts of the body including penis, vagina, anus (arse), throat and eyes.
+Chlamydia can thrive in various parts of the body including the penis, vagina, anus (arse), throat and eyes.

 Chlamydia can be easily passed from one person to another during oral, anal or vaginal sex or other unprotected contact with any of these areas.